Visualizing Digital Scholarship in Libraries and Learning Spaces

 Statement of interest (500 words or less)

-Narrative of proposed work (500 words or less)
+Narrative and visual sketches of proposed work (500 words or less)

 Description of spaces, technologies, and support needed for project (500 words or less)